-Gas isn't cheap.
-Figure out how much it'll cost you to get to the show.
+Gas isn’t free.
+Figure out how much it’ll cost you to get to the show.
 Add that figure to your table costs.
-Add in any meals or snacks you'll buy.
-If you're staying overnight at a two or three-day show, find out what a hotel will cost you.
-That's your starting point just to break even.
-If you don't have a good sense that you can make a profit by the halfway point of the show, don't bother.
-However, if you think of the show as a marketing effort, maybe it's worthwhile even if you only break even.
-The point is to know what you're going to lay out.
-Would you be better off just to stay home and spend the time listing on eBay?
+Add in any meals or snacks you’ll buy.
+If you’re staying overnight at a two or three-day show, find out what a hotel will cost you.
+That’s your starting point just to break even.
+If you don’t have a good sense that you can make a profit by the halfway point of the show, don’t bother.
+However, if you think of the show as a marketing effort or buying opportunity, it may be worthwhile if you can simply keep your losses low.
+The point is to know what you’re going to lay out.

 Is your goal to make as much money as possible?
 Is it to connect with potential customers you can sell to away from the show?
 Add to your mailing list?
 Maybe sell yourself as an aggressive buyer so you can make money selling on eBay?
 Be sure you go with the mindset of how to accomplish those things.
 If you’re buying, bring a sign that says so.
 If you’re wanting to sell as much as possible, be ready to discount.
 No one is guaranteed anything.
 How hard you work at the show may go a long way toward your success.
 Keep those goals in mind from the time the show opens until you’re in the car heading home.